akinfebamiseyi/akinfebamiseyi/README.md

-- 👋 Hi, I’m Akinfe Taiwo, a Data Analyst, highly proficient in Excel, Power Bi and SQL, I am a graduate of Computer Science, I have passion for Business growth, I am experience in identifying various business challenges and shortcomings, and profer possible solutions, I also used data for strategic decion making.
+- 👋 Hi, I’m Akinfe Taiwo, a Data Analyst, highly proficient in Excel, Power Bi and SQL, I am a graduate of Computer Science, I have passion for Business growth, I am experience in identifying various business challenges and shortcomings, and profer possible solutions, I also used data for strategic decision making.
 - 👀 I’m interested in a Data Analyst permanent role with a company which needs my analytical skills and also problem solving skill.
 - 🌱 I’m currently learning Python and DAX calculation in Power BI
 - 💞️ I’m looking to collaborate on projects on Data Analytics